"Let him who would enjoy a good future

 Abraham Lincoln

-So use the above statistics as both a tool and motivation.
+So use the above statistics as both a tool and for motivation.
 They’re telling you something about what your future might look like.
 And if you don’t like what you see, now’s the time to take charge of your health and start to make some changes to your diet or begin an exercise program.

 Every additional small action you take to build your health adds up to

 improving the odds for your future.
-So take that small step today.
-And then do it again tomorrow.
+So take that small step today, and then do it again tomorrow.